For Spare Parts Click Here For Repairs and Conversions Click Here All telephones are available to buy by mail order

 plates, but most had a brass plate finished in black.
 A variation of the 24c is often

 seen fitted to an Indian made or sourced telephone.
+There were large numbers of type 21 dials fitted with a chrome (actually

 stainless steel) finger plate.
 They were often used where a more robust dial was